-Get to know our board members.
+Get to know our Board of Directors

 Susan moved to the Village in 2011.
 She's a graphic designer and photographer and has worked with the Miss Mississippi Corporation for about 30 years, producing books and taking thousands of photos during the Competition weeks.
 She is a Rotarian and is also a member of the Human Trafficking Task Force of Garland County.
 She has enjoyed being involved with the Ouachita Speaker Series since 2014, and has been enriched by every program and is excited about future speakers.